wojciechszyszka/twoarms_calibration/README.md

   ]
   ```
 - Place the camera (tracking system) in a fixed position.
 Make sure it can see both arms with ca. 40cm margin.
 - Position the robots, so that the tags are facing the camera.
+Make sure the joint angles are relatively close to zero, so they can move freely in both directions.
+This also applies to the last joint, even though it can be rotated infintely.
+Otherwise the easy-handeye packege will see the position of the robot as unsuitable for calibration.
 - Set IP adresses of robots in 'two_putarms/launch/calibrate.launch'
 ``` xml
   <arg name="left_robot_ip"           default="150.254.47.149" />